uccser/cs-unplugged/docs/source/author/topics.rst

       - ``extra-challenge:`` A Markdown filename containing the content for an extra challenge.
-        The Markdown file should be within the programming exercise folder, and must not include a heading (should only contain text).

 A complete programming exercises structure file may look like the following: